If You Like This Wine, Try That: Your Guide to Finding Similar Wines You'll Love

 If You Love Prosecco

-Our Prosecco guide starts from Prosecco and moves outward.
+Therefore, our Prosecco guide starts from Prosecco and moves outward.
 Cava from Spain is the most immediate step: affordable, bottle-fermented, drier and slightly more complex than Prosecco, and usually under $15.
 Crémant d'Alsace from France is the elegant alternative: fine bubbles, floral and mineral, Alsatian grapes, a bit more refined than both Cava and Prosecco.
 Pét-Nat is for the curious: low-intervention, hazy, naturally fermented in the bottle, slightly funky in the best way and genuinely different every time.
-German Riesling Sekt is the wildcard, electric with acidity and baking spice.
+German Riesling Sekt is the wildcard, electric with acidity and baking spice, and often the most similar to Prosecco.
 American sparkling brut from producers like Gruet in New Mexico or Treveri Cellars in Washington gives you the Champagne method (bottle fermentation, lees aging, toasty complexity) at Prosecco pricing.
 And Lambrusco is perhaps the most fun recommendation we've ever made: it's a red sparkling wine from Emilia-Romagna, it pairs with charcuterie better than almost anything else we've tasted, and we gave it a 10 out of 10, which we almost never do.

 For the Prosecco drinker who wants to understand what Italy can do with sparkling wine when it's really trying, Franciacorta is the answer: bottle-fermented, aged on the lees for at least 18 months, made from Chardonnay and Pinot Noir, and a genuine step up to a completely different level of complexity.
 We covered it in its own episode and gave it a 9 out of 10 at $27.99.
 It's not a casual Tuesday wine, but it might become your special-occasion wine.